OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

     * **authorBotId:** This is the Microsoft Application ID for the Company Communicator app.
 For the following steps, it will be referred to as `%authorBotId%`.
     * **userBotId:** This is the Microsoft Application ID for the Company Communicator app.
 For the following steps, it will be referred to as `%userBotId%`.
     * **appDomain:** This is the base domain for the Company Communicator app.
 For the following steps, it will be referred to as `%appDomain%`.

-> **IMPORTANT:** If you plan to use a custom domain name instead of relying on Azure Front Door, read the instructions [here](Custom-domain-option) before continuing any further.

 ## 3. Set-up Authentication